Relativistic diffusion in random gluon fields: Kinetic equation of Wong dynamics in a Yang-Mills field

-We treat the Wong equations (1)-(3) in a random Yang-Mills field as an approximate description of the dynamics of quarks in quantum gauge theory at finite temperature.
-Then, the expectation value of an observable ${\cal O}$ is defined as
+We treat the Wong equations (1)-(3) in a random Yang-Mills field as an approximate description of the dynamics of quarks in quantum gauge theory at high temperature.
+Then, the expectation value of an observable ${\cal O}$ at the inverse temperature $\beta$ is defined as